Different types of non Hodgkin lymphoma

 You can view and print the quick guides for all the pages in the About NHL section.

 There are many different types of non Hodgkin lymphoma.
 Doctors estimate that there are more than 60 subtypes.
 Understanding how the different types of NHL are grouped, or classified, can be difficult.
 A variety of systems for classifying lymphomas have been used over the years.
 The latest is the World Health Organisation classification of 2008.
 We give a simple description of the groups on this page.

 Your doctor will find out which type of non Hodgkin lymphoma you have by taking a lymph node out and sending it to the lab.
 This is called a biopsy.
 A specialist doctor called a pathologist examines this under a microscope.
 Look in the section about diagnosing non Hodgkin lymphoma for information about this.
 The pathologist will examine the cells to see

 Doctors put non Hodgkin lymphomas into 2 groups depending on how quickly they are likely to grow and spread

 The different grades of non Hodgkin lymphoma are treated in slightly different ways.
 Look in the treating non Hodgkin lymphoma section for more information about this.

 Your doctor will be able to give your type of non Hodgkin lymphoma a name depending on the appearance of the lymphoma cells.
 These names are quite complicated.
-But they are useful to doctors because the different types are known to behave slightly differently.
+But they are useful to doctors because the different types can behave differently.
 Different treatments are used for the different types.
 So knowing the type helps the doctor know how to treat them.
 In the laboratory a pathologist looks at the cells to see if they are

 - Large or small